Skip to Content

 • and how your body perspires

-In this article, we’ll first cut to the chase: 8 ways to FIX the problem.
-Then discuss some of the causes in depth and explore how where your saddle sores show up can help you learn how to navigate horseback riding in your particular body.
+In this article, we’ll first cut to the chase: 8 ways to FIX the saddle sore problem.
+Then, we’ll discuss some of the causes in depth and explore how where your saddle sores show up can help you learn how to navigate horseback riding in your particular body.

 The Top 8 Ways to Prevent Saddle Sores